cgosec/velociraptor_container/README.md

 now you should be able to access the GUI via your IP / URL and the specified GUI Port using basic authentication logon with the initial credentials in your .env file

 If you change the password, you should delete your browser data since I had some issues with a crashing server.
 Same when you have issues after recrating the container.

+# Custom config
+simply replace

+            velo_container/data/velociraptor/config/server.config.yml

+with your config (likely restarting the container is needed - did not test yet)